geokyr/advanced-topics-in-computer-architecture/README.md

 Lab Assignments for the [Advanced Topics in Computer Architecture](https://www.ece.ntua.gr/en/undergraduate/courses/3352) course, during the 8th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

 ## Lab Assignments
 A total of 3 Lab Assignments were completed, each one focusing on a different topic.
-These provided a hands-on experience and a deeper understanding of important and advanced topics in Computer Architecture.
-A brief description of each lab follows.
+These provided a hands-on experience and a deeper understanding of Advanced Topics in Computer Architecture.
+A detailed description of each lab follows.

 ## Lab 01 - Memory Hierarchy